pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wificx/ns-wificx-wifi_station_capabilities.md

 A pointer to an array of [**WIFI_STA_BANDS_COMBINATION**](ns-wificx-wifi_sta_bands_combination.md) structures.
 If this value is **NULL**, then the Secondary STA capability will not be set.

-### -field MaxMultiLinkConnectionsSupported
+### -field MaxMLOLinksSupported

-The maximum number of links supported by hardware for MLO connections.
+The maximum number of links that the hardware supports for Multi-Link Operation (MLO) connections.

-### -field MultiLinkConnectionsEnabled

-Specifies whether multi-Link connectivity is enabled.
-Valid values are 0 (disabled) and 1 (enabled).

-### -field MultiLinkAddressesList
+### -field MLOAddressesList

-A pointer to an array of [**WDI_MAC_ADDRESS**](../dot11wificxintf/ns-dot11wificxintf-wdi_mac_address.md) structure that represent multiLink MAC addresses with **MaxMultiLinkConnectionsSupported** elements.
+A pointer to an array of [**WDI_MAC_ADDRESS**](../dot11wificxintf/ns-dot11wificxintf-wdi_mac_address.md) structures that represent MLO MAC addresses with **MaxMLOLinksSupported** elements.
+The number of entries in **MLOAddressesList** must match **MaxMLOLinksSupported**.
+This will indicate that the driver is capable of setting up MLO links.

+### -field NumAkmsSupported

+The max number of authentication and key management (AKM) suites that the driver supports.

+### -field AkmsList

+A pointer to an array of [**RSNA_AKM_SUITE**](../windot11/ne-windot11-rsna_akm_suite.md) structures that represent AKM suites, with **NumAkmsSupported** elements.
+This list should include all the AKM suites that the driver supports and must include the AKM 24 if the OS is expected to support Simultaneous Authentication of Equals (SAE) with a 384-bit Pairwise Master Key (PMK).
+The number of entries in **MLOAddressesList** must match **NumAkmsSupported**.

+### -field NumFIPSCertifiedCipherAlgorithms

+Number of cipher algorithms for which the device has received FIPS 140 certification.

+### -field FIPSCertifiedCipherAlgorithmsList

+A pointer to an array of [**DOT11_CIPHER_ALGORITHM**](..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md) structures for which the device has received FIPS 140 certification, with **NumFIPSCertifiedCipherAlgorithms** elements.

+### -field MSCSSupported

+Indicates whether Microsoft Cluster Service (MSCS) is supported.

+### -field DSCPToUPMappingSupported

+Indicates whether Differentiated Services Code Point (DSCP) to User Priority (UP) QoS Mapping is supported.

+### -field MaxNumConfigurableActionFrameWakePatterns

+The number of action frame wake patterns that the device supports.

 ## -remarks